2022-2023 Remotely Piloted Aircraft System (RPAS) Recency Requirements Self-Paced Study Program

 • a) Only small RPAS operated under the Basic Operations regulations

-• b) Only to small RPAS operated under the Advanced Operations regulations
+• b) Only small RPAS operated under the Advanced Operations regulations

 • c) Not applicable to micro RPAS operated in Canada